Skip to Content

 The hare’s job is more than just starting the race.
 That balloon pilot has the job of finding a safe place for all the balloons to land.
 After landing, the pilot will place a giant X marker out on the field and the other balloon pilots will try to hit it with a bean bag marker, then fly off to land their own balloons.
 The pilot who gets closest to the marker wins the race!

-For years the hare balloon was the massive Energizer Bunny, but it the bunny has been retired.
+For years the hare balloon was the massive Energizer Bunny, but the bunny has been retired.
 I’m not sure if the balloon just got old, but there were several times when the bunny couldn’t perform it’s duty due to wind conditions.
 The bunny balloon was about 15 feet taller than the Statue of Liberty–that’s pretty freakin’ big.

 Great Forest Park Balloon Race